abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 public interface Demo extends Foo, Bar {	}		// Foo and Bar are interfaces
 ```

-- A class or abstract class can implement more than one interface (multiple-inheritance like behaviour) without the need to define all abstract methods of the interface.
+- A class or abstract class can implement more than one interface (multiple-inheritance like behavior) and abstract class doesn't need to define all abstract methods of the interface.
 ```java
 public class X implements Y, Z {	} 		// Y and Z are interfaces
 ```